Skip to content

 Endif Statement: ENDIF

-The Endif Statement command marks the end of the IF ELSE block, indicating that all conditions have been checked.
+The Endif Statement action marks the end of the IF ELSE block, indicating that all conditions have been checked.

 Outcome on Execution: